acse-ra922/evaluation-of-ensemble-methods-for-binary-classification/README.md

 **absolute_magnitude**: The absolute magnitude of the asteroid, which is a measure of its intrinsic brightness.

 The dataset provides valuable insights into the physical properties and trajectory of each asteroid.
-By analyzing these features, the project aims to develop a machine learning model that can accurately predict whether an asteroid poses a hazard to Earth.
+By analyzing these features, the project aims to identify the machine learning model that can most accurately predict whether an asteroid poses a hazard to Earth.
 This information can be crucial for space agencies and researchers, enabling them to assess potential threats and develop mitigation strategies to ensure the safety of our planet.
+Additionally, this also helps us draw a comparison between different ensemble methods and their advantages and disadvantages.

 Repository Structure: